garylirocks/quickrefs/azure-active-directory.markdown

 ### Features

 - You can define an access review along with an access package
-- Requester could submit a custom start or end data for their access
+- Requester could submit a custom start or end date for their access
 - Users can use `https://myaccess.microsoft.com` portal to request/approve both access packages and access reviews